konflux-ci/konflux-ci/README.md

 Both options will use an example repository containing a Dockerfile to be built by
 Konflux:

-1. Fork the [example repository](https://github.com/konflux-ci/testrepo), by clicking the `Fork` button from that repository and following the instructions on the "Create a new fork" page.
+1. :gear: Fork the [example repository](https://github.com/konflux-ci/testrepo), by clicking the `Fork` button from that repository and following the instructions on the "Create a new fork" page.

-2. Install the GitHub app on your fork: Go to the app's page on GitHub, click on Install App on the left-hand side, Select the organization the fork repository is on, click `Only select repositories`, and select your fork repository.
+2. :gear: Install the GitHub app on your fork: Go to the app's page on GitHub, click on Install App on the left-hand side, Select the organization the fork repository is on, click `Only select repositories`, and select your fork repository.

 We will use our Konflux deployment to build and release Pull Requests for this fork.